 - 9.1.
 Management transfers are used only in exceptional circumstances, where the living conditions of the tenant will clearly improve through transferring to another property within Waverley Housing's stock.
 Management transfers will be subject to a report by relevant housing staff and must be authorised by the Housing Services Manager before any management transfer takes place. - 9.2.
 Management transfers may also be used in preference to other methods of allocation of stock where that is to the benefit of tenants and/or for the better management of stock.
-Such examples might include, but not be limited to: - a) Better use of stock, particularly in regard to downsizing, particularly where tenants are subject to benefit withdrawal from having excess bedrooms, and/or - b) Where stock has become hard to let (to transfer out remaining tenants or to let stock through hard to let initiatives), or to facilitate redevelopment work (e.g. in order to help empty a block or property so that refurbishment works can take place) - 9.3.
-An in principle decision has been made to demolish 170 properties in Upper Langlee, Galashiels and as a result Waverley Housing has an obligation to seek to secure alternative accommodation for those tenants affected.
-The alternative accommodation secured may be either permanent within Waverley Housing stock in Upper Langlee which is not to demolished or within Waverley Housing stock elsewhere.
-Alternatively the alternative accommodation secured may be temporary within Waverley Housing stock in Upper Langlee which is not to be demolished or within Waverley Housing stock elsewhere. - 9.4.
-These tenants will be entitled to a Gold Pass which gives them the highest level of priority although their bids for vacant properties would need to be assessed against any other applicants with Gold Passes who bid for the same property. - 9.5.
-Normally applicants bidding for vacant properties need to make best use of the property available i.e. their household size and composition should make best use of the available property.
-In order to facilitate securing alternative accommodation for these tenants this rule will be relaxed and consideration will be given to offering alternative accommodation to applicants which is no more than one bedroom extra to w:\waverley1\1 live files\company information\(2) policies\allocations policy.docx that which their household requires e.g. a couple with no children will be considered for 2 bed properties.
+Such examples might include, but not be limited to: - a) Better use of stock, particularly in regard to downsizing and affordability e.g. tenants are subject to benefit withdrawal from having excess bedrooms. and/or - b) Where stock has become hard to let (to transfer out remaining tenants or to let stock through hard to let initiatives), or to facilitate redevelopment work (e.g. in order to help empty a block or property so that refurbishment works can take place).